Shell1010/AQW-md/Class Obtain Guides/Lord of Order Guide.md

 	- Remember to select the Lord of Order class, or you'll have to wait another day.

-I don't feel like I should make a guide for this class as it is very braindead, just make sure your buffs do not fade when using the class.
+I don't feel like I should make a usage guide for this class as it is very braindead, just make sure your buffs do not fade when using the class.
 For enhancements read [[Basic Class Guide]].